-• Internal communications guidance and criteria used for decision making ie process systems and key personnel with the business of your NDPB would help the public understand how decisions are made, these should be readily available.
+• Internal communications guidance and criteria used for decision making ie process systems and key personnel

+If access to internal instructions, manuals and guidelines for dealing with the business of your organisation would help the public understand how decisions are made, these should be readily available.
 However, you do not need to reveal information that might damage your operations.